-Bloom's syndrome (BSyn) is a rare chromosomal breakage syndrome characterized by a marked genetic instability associated with pre- and postnatal growth retardation, facial sun-sensitive telangiectatic erythema, increased susceptibility to infections, and cancer predisposition.
+Bloom syndrome (BSyn) is a rare chromosomal breakage syndrome characterized by a marked genetic instability associated with pre- and postnatal growth retardation, facial sun-sensitive telangiectatic erythema, increased susceptibility to infections, and predisposition to cancer.

-Overall prevalence is unknown but in the Askenazic Jewish population it is estimated at approximately 1/ 48,000 births.
+Overall prevalence is unknown, but in the Ashkenazi Jewish population it is estimated at approximately 1/ 48,000 births.

 Bsyn is due to mutations of the BLM gene (15q26.1) which encodes the DNA helicase RecQl3, an enzyme involved in maintenance of genomic integrity.
 Such mutations lead to a spontaneous high level of sister chromatid exchanges due to a slowdown in replication speed and defective fork reactivation.

 The clinical diagnosis is confirmed cytogenetically by demonstrating a 10-fold increase in the rate of sister chromatid exchanges in BSyn cells compared to normal cells, and a quadriradial chromatid interchange configuration in cultured blood lymphocytes.
 The diagnosis can also be confirmed by molecular genetic testing.

 Differential diagnosis includes Silver-Russell syndrome, Rothmund-Thomson syndrome, ataxia-telangiectasia, Cockayne syndrome, and Nijmegen breakage syndrome (see these terms).

 Prenatal diagnosis of at-risk pregnancies is possible by cytogenetic or molecular genetic testing of fetal cells obtained by amniocentesis or chorionic villus sampling.

 Transmission is autosomal recessive.
 Recurrence risk is of 25%.